madees/dbaudio-DS100-Chataigne-Module/README.md

 # dbaudio-DS100-Chataigne-Module
 Chataigne module to control d&amp;b audiotechnik DS100 matrix hardware with OSC protocol.

+This community module is NOT OFFICIALLY supported by d&b audiotechnik.
+It is publicly available to enable interested users to experiment, extend and create their own adaptations.
+There is no guarantee for compatibility inbetween versions or for the implemented functionality to be reliable for professional.
+Use what is provided here at your own risk!

 To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/